Selling Crypto Call Option (Sell Call)

 What is my maximum loss?

-Your loss is theoretically unlimited to the downside.
+Your loss is theoretically unlimited to the upside.
 However, Sparrow Options are 100% collateralised with the amount of underlying asset, so your losses are pretty much capped with the amount of underlying assets collateralised

 Selling a Call option on Sparrow